 Overall, the stiffness and damping of the LS-284C legs appears to be excellent and the extra stiff LH-30 ballhead complements the legs perfectly, even when supporting very heavy and/or long lenses.

 Overall, the Leofoto LS-284C looks, feels and performs like a tripod 4 times its price.
 Fit and finish are excellent, and the tripod’s design make it exceptionally compact when collapsed, but adequately tall when deployed.
 It’s very light for its size, it’s very stiff, and the included LH-30 ballhead performs well with even our heaviest lenses.
 I have no hesitation recommending the Leofoto LS-284C as the best travel tripod we’ve ever used (and been able to afford).

 The one shortcoming of the the LS-284C is that its leg locks are not sealed against water or dust.
 I’d love to see a future design with sealed leg lock joints.
 I’d pay quite a bit more for some increased weather resistance, but that, of course hasn’t stopped us from using the tripods in wet or muddy conditions.
 Luckily, the legs seem reasonably easy to clean due to the use of a single piece leg shim design.

 More than anything, I’m still awe-struck that the LS-284C is as good as it is for the price.
-We bought our LS-284C with the LH-30 ballhead, a center column, and a carrying case for less than $300 (check the current price on Amazon or B&H).
+We bought our LS-284C as a kit with the LH-30 ballhead, a center column, and a carrying case (check the current price on Amazon or B&H).
 We originally only bought one, but after only one day of use, we decided to buy a second, so that both Diana and I could have the same great tripod for each of our own cameras.

 I’m convinced that there likely isn’t another travel tripod available on the market that offers as good a level of quality, stiffness, and weight at this price point.
 The Leofoto Ranger LS-284C Carbon Fiber Travel Tripod is nearly perfect.